Gejia people: Ethnic identity

 In spite of their unique customs, religious practices, and dialect variation, scholars generally classify the Gejia as a sub-group of the Miao.
 However, the Gejia object to this assertion and claim that they are a unique minority group.
-Based on their similarities in lifestyle, language, and costumes, the government of China officially categorises them as Miao.
+Based on their similarities in lifestyle, language, and costumes, the government of China officially categorizes them as Miao.
 Fundamentally, their dialect is one of the Miao languages, however, there are subtle differences.
 For example, Miao people cannot understand every word of Gejia speech.
 Their insistent demand of reclassification as separate ethnicity has been to no avail.
 This is apparently because they are largely outnumbered by the main Miao people.
 They are also sometimes misidentified as Ge people, who live in the southeastern region of Guizhou.

 Anthropological study

 A study in 2014 by researchers at the Huazhong Normal University indicated that the linguistic root of the Gejia is the same as that of the Miao.
-They analysed five tongue movement types, including rolling, folding, twisting, pointed tongue, and clover-leaf tongue.
+They analyzed five tongue movement types, including rolling, folding, twisting, pointed tongue, and clover-leaf tongue.
 They concluded that there are no significant differences in these linguistic properties between the Miao and Gejia.